vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 link-tb`.

 The git repository location and the SRU cycle date can be provided manually to the script via optional parameters.
-However, in the normal cases a manual override should never be needed.
+However, in the normal case a manual override should never be needed.

-**Note**: `update-dkms-versions` should only need to be run for primary kernels and kernels forward-ported to the development release.
-Other derivatives generally should not be deviating from the versions in the primary kernel.
+**Note**: `update-version-dkms` used to be required only for primary kernels and kernels forward-ported to the development release.
+However, it has been deprecated in favor of `update-dkms-versions` which is safe and even expected to be run for all derivatives and backports as well.
+So always run this script to make sure the main package has the most up-to-date versions.

+In most cases there would be no change committed as the up-to-date versions should have been committed on the master kernel and picked-up by the derivative or backport on rebase.
+However, if there is any change, check that the version numbers only become higher and nothing gets dropped completely.
+In case anything looks suspicious, don't hesitate to ask the team if the changes are expected.

 Example:
 ```